 The idea of equality in teaching and learning is that no student should be at a disadvantage to other students.
-Of course, there are many disadvantages in the world that can affect people's opportunities: war, displacement, poverty, physical or learning disabilities, and many others.
+Of course, there are many disadvantages in the world, which can affect people's opportunities: for example war, displacement, poverty, physical or learning disabilities, and many others.

-As teachers we can't change the things that have happened to people, but we can treat all students equally in our classroom.
+As a teacher we can't change the things that have happened to people, but we can treat all students equally in our classroom.
 We can also ask for equal opportunities in our schools, to make sure school rules are fair to everyone.

-Equality and needs
+A. What does 'equal' mean in education?

-- 1. Here are six pairs of students.
+1. Here are 8 pairs of students.
 In each pair, the students are different from each other in some way.
-Discuss in groups: - If you wanted to treat people equally in each pair, would you treat them the same or treat them differently, and how?
-Think about - Should the teacher change subject/topic/content/materials? - Should the teacher change teaching methods? - Should the teacher behave differently towards one or the other?
+Discuss in groups:

+If you wanted to treat people equally in each pair, would you treat them the same or treat them differently, and how?
+Think about

+- should the teacher change subject / topic / content / materials? - should the teacher change teaching methods? - should the teacher behave differently towards one or the other?

-а Girl / Воу d.
-Buddhist / Christian b Visual learner / Auditory learner е.
-Orphan / Has parents r Fast learner / Slow learner £ Can't see well / Can see w
+A girl boy E Buddhist Christian B visual learner auditory learner F orphan has parents C fast learner slow learner G lazy hard-working D Karen Burman H can't see well can see well

-2. Equality in the classroom is about being fair to everyone.
+Equality in the classroom is about being fair to everyone.
 To be fair to everyone does not always mean treating people in exactly the same way.
 If students have different needs, then we need to think about how to help with their individual needs.

-Here are some key words when thinking about equality in teaching and learning.
-In groups, use the cue cards to match the meaning and examples with the word.
+2. Here are some key words when thinking about equality in teaching and learning.
+In groups, use the cue cards to match the meaning with the word, and the example(s).